 Have you ever considered eloping?
 Have you pictured getting married in an amazing location with just you and your fiancé and maybe your closest family?
 Here are 5 Helpful Elopement Tips!

 Perhaps the idea of planning a big wedding stresses you out and you just don’t want to spend an insane amount of money on a wedding.
 Whatever your reasons may be, there are tons of couples that decide to elope every year, but would you really know how to go about it?
-As a photographer who has been around many elopements helping couples plan them and getting to be a part of such a special day, here are some helpful tips that I have learned along the way!
+As an elopement photographer who has documented many elopements and helped loads of couples plan their dream day, here are some helpful tips that I have learned along the way!

 Keep scrolling to read my helpful elopement tips!